 As the federally-designated Metropolitan Planning Organization for the Atlanta region, the Atlanta Regional Commission (ARC) works with state and local transportation agencies, local governments and other partners to prioritize federal funding for transportation projects in the 20-county Atlanta region.

 Any transportation project or program in the region utilizing federal funds must be approved by ARC and be included in the Atlanta Region’s Plan, the region’s comprehensive, long-range plan.
 ARC is responsible for developing a long-range Regional Transportation Plan (RTP), the transportation component of the Atlanta Region’s Plan.
-The current RTP includes $85 billion through 2040 to maintain and improve metro Atlanta roads, highways and transit systems.
+The current RTP includes $172.6 billion of investments through 2050 to maintain and improve metro Atlanta roads, highways, transit and bicycling/walking facilities.

 ARC also develops a Transportation Improvement Program (TIP), which allocates federal funds for use in construction of the highest-priority transportation projects contained in the RTP.
-The current TIP covers the first six years of the RTP, through 2021.
+The current TIP covers the first six years of the RTP.
 Projects in the TIP must be fully funded.

 Many of the region’s counties fund transportation and other infrastructure projects with Special Purpose Local Option Sales Taxes (SPLOSTs).
 SPLOSTS, typically a 1 percent tax, are used to fund everything from school construction to transportation.
 Some jurisdictions have Transportation SPLOSTs (T-SPLOST) where 100% of the revenue collected must be dedicated by law to transportation projects.
 Most of these taxes last 4-to-5 years and are approved by voters through a referendum.
 SPLOSTs and T-SPLOSTs are jointly estimated to generate over $22.5 billion through 2050.
 ARC manages a tracking tool with data on these local sales taxes for our 20 county transportation planning area.
 The information is updated monthly from Georgia Department of Revenue reports.